graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 | `sequential` | Multiple fields specified in an operation of this category will be resolved in the order given. |
 | `single`     | One and only one field can be specified in an operation of this category.                       |

-Categories can be merged if their Options and Output Types match.
+Categories can be merged if their Options and Modified Output Types match.

 ## Directive declaration